How Does Rent to Own Work in BC? 2026 Guide

 Let’s break down the numbers of a rent to own agreement on a $680,000 townhome in Kelowna, BC.

-Compare this to a conventional mortgage on the same property: minimum 5% down = $34,000, plus CMHC insurance premium of approximately $13,000 added to your mortgage.
+Compare this to a conventional mortgage on the same property: minimum 5% down = $34,000, plus CMHC mortgage loan insurance premium of approximately $13,000 added to your mortgage.

-Your monthly rent payment will typically be at a slight premium to the market rent for the area because it includes the market rent plus your rent credit.
+Your monthly rent payment will be above the market rent for the area because it accounts for the total cost of homeownership and includes your rent credit.

 Over 24 months at $350/month in credits: that’s $8,400 building towards purchasing a home that no other buyers can compete on.